 In order to qualify for favorable tax treatment as a RIC, the Company is required to distribute annually to its stockholders at least 90% of its investment company taxable income, as defined by the Code.
-To avoid federal excise taxes, the Company must distribute annually at least 98% of its ordinary income and 98.2% of net capital gains from the current year and any undistributed ordinary income and net capital gains from the preceding years.
-The Company, at its discretion, may carry forward taxable income in excess of calendar year distributions and pay a 4% excise tax on this income.
-If the Company will accrue excise tax on estimated undistributed to stockholders.
+To avoid federal excise taxes, we must distribute annually at least 98% of our ordinary income and 98.2% of net capital gains from the current year and any undistributed ordinary income and net capital gains from the preceding years.
+The Company, at its discretion, may carry forward taxable income in excess of calendar year distributions and pay a

+4% excise tax on this income.
+If the Company chooses to do so, all other things being equal, this would increase expenses and reduce the amount available to be distributed to stockholders.
 The Company will accrue excise tax on estimated undistributed taxable income as required.

-Dividends from net investment income and distributions from net realized capital gains are determined in accordance with U.S. federal income tax regulations, which may differ from those amounts determined in accordance with GAAP.
+Distributions from net investment income and distributions from net realized capital gains are determined in accordance with U.S. federal income tax regulations, which may differ from those amounts determined in accordance with GAAP.
 These book/tax differences are either temporary or permanent in nature.
 To the extent these differences are permanent, they are charged or credited to paid-in-capital or accumulated net realized gain (loss), as appropriate, in the period that the differences arise.
 Temporary and permanent differences are primarily attributable to differences in the tax treatment of certain loans and the tax characterization of income and non-deductible expenses.
 These differences are generally determined in conjunction with the preparation of the Company's annual RIC tax return.

-Book and tax basis differences relating to stockholder dividends and distributions and other permanent book and tax differences are reclassified among the Company's capital accounts.
+Book and tax basis differences relating to stockholder distributions and other permanent book and tax differences are reclassified among the Company's capital accounts as of each year end.
 In addition, the character of income and gains to be distributed is determined in accordance with income tax regulations that may differ from GAAP.

 The Company may pay distributions in excess of its taxable net investment income.
 This excess would be a tax-free return of capital in the period and reduce the shareholder's tax basis in its shares.
-The cumulative amounts disclosed on the Consolidated Statements of Assets and Liabilities as distributions in excess of taxable net investment income are \$26,602,276 and \$22,291,022 at June 30, 2013 and December 31, 2012, respectively.
+The cumulative amount is disclosed on the Consolidated Statements of Assets and Liabilities as distributions in excess of taxable net investment income are \$26,857,496 and \$19,373,748 as of June 30, 2014 and December 31, 2013, respectively.

-Dividends to Common Stockholders
+Distributions to Common Stockholders

-Dividends and distributions to common stockholders are recorded on the ex-dividend date.
-The amount to be paid out as a dividend is determined by the Board of Directors.
+Distributions to common stockholders are recorded on the ex-dividend date.
+The amount to be paid out as a distribution is determined by the Board of Directors.
 Net realized capital gains, if any, generally are distributed at least annually, although the Company may decide to retain such capital gains for investment.

 The Company has adopted a dividend reinvestment plan that provides for reinvestment of distributions on behalf of stockholders, unless a stockholder elects to receive cash.
-As a result, if the Board of Directors authorizes, and the Company declares, a cash dividend, then stockholders who have not "opted out" of the dividend reinvestment plan will have their cash dividends automatically reinvested in additional shares of Common Stock, rather than receiving the cash dividends.
+As a result, if the Board of Directors authorizes, and the Company declares, a cash distribution, then stockholders who have not "opted out" of the dividend reinvestment plan will have their cash dividends automatically reinvested in additional shares of Common Stock, rather than receiving the cash distributions.